uozuAho/pandemic_ddd/readme.md

 - it has been shown that determining whether a game is winnable is NP-complete: https://www.jstage.jst.go.jp/article/ipsjjip/20/3/20_723/_article.
 Article found via: https://github.com/captn3m0/boardgame-research#pandemic
-- fuzz testing is great! it has turned up so many bugs that I hand't covered with simple unit tests
+- fuzz testing is great! it has turned up so many bugs that I hadn't covered with simple unit tests
 - dunno if 'process managers' are helping.
 Some commands cause other commands.
 Eg. end of turn can cause a lot of commands and events: epidemics, outbreak chain reactions etc. What to do?
 Just keep this complexity in the command handlers themselves?